-Upon arriving to Charles de Gaulle airport I decide to take the train to the city centre.
-I read somewhere that taxi might be prohibitely expensive as it is rush hour on Friday upon my arrival.
+Upon arriving at Charles de Gaulle airport I decide to take the train to the city center.
+I read somewhere that taxi might be prohibitively expensive as it is rush hour on Friday upon my arrival.
 I’m elated that there are several trains to choose from, as many of them pass by the Gare du Nord station.
 I decide to hop off there and continue by taxi.
-Later on I learn I could have simply changed trains to get to a station next to my hotel.
+Later on, I learn I could have simply changed trains to get to a station next to my hotel.
 Next time, then.

 It’s very humid and I’m sensing the upcoming thunderstorms already in the horizon.
 The following dialog occurred in the rush hour traffic with the taxi driver:

 Me: “I’m from Helsinki, Finland (a short pause, as I see it doesn’t register).. the Nordics I mean”